ucrdatacenter/ucrdatacenter.github.io/tutorials/r_intro_pipe.md

 ---
 layout: page
 title: "The tidy workflow"
-date: "Last updated: 2024-08-11"
+date: "Last updated: 2024-09-22"
 output:
   md_document:
     variant: gfm
     preserve_yaml: true
 ---

-**This tutorial is not ready yet.
-Please come back later.**

 ## Introduction

-In this tutorial, we will introduce you to the tidy workflow, a set of principles and tools that help you work with data in a structured and efficient way.
+In this tutorial, we introduce you to the tidy workflow, a set of principles and tools that help you work with data in a structured and efficient way.
 This workflow allows you to combine different steps of the data cleaning process into a single pipeline, making your code more